 Piscataway Park and the National Colonial Farm are open and operating as usual.
 The Accokeek Creek visitor access point is also now open to the public.
 The Visitor Center and Accokeek Foundation offices are closed, with non-essential staff teleworking.
 We are following recommendations from Centers for Disease Control and Prevention, the World Health Organization, and our local government health agencies to ensure the well-being of visitors and staff.
-All visitors should wear masks in the park and the maximum group size allowed to gather is 25 people.
+All visitors should wear masks in the park and avoid gathering in groups of more than 50 people.

 We are all in this together, and we each need to do what we can to prevent the spread of this virus.
 We ask that you please stay home if you are sick.
 If you visit, please practice responsible social distancing to protect yourself and others, and be aware that the park’s Visitor Center and restrooms are closed at this time.
 When possible, limit your outdoor recreation to your local parks and trails.
 If you are visiting from across state lines, please make sure you are following any safe travel guidelines issued by local governments.

 The Accokeek Foundation is closely monitoring the situation and will continue to post updates on this page and on our Facebook page.